Various Thoughts About My Work

 (of which, fortunately, there are few), but also for occasionally

-I have mentioned, I never change the focus nor direction
+As I have mentioned, I never change the focus nor

-of the words my guests use, but by tightening and sometimes
+direction of the words my guests use, but by tightening

-to readers.
-In several cases, Warren has suggested slight
+made more clear to readers.
+In several cases, Warren

-changes which bring these thoughts into sharper focus, and
+has suggested slight changes which bring these thoughts into

 There